akosma/AKOLibrary/README.markdown

 ### Build binaries and documentation

-Open the AKOLibrary.xcodeproj file with Xcode 4.0.2, select the "Universal_Framework | iOS Device" scheme, and select the "Product / Build" menu entry.
+Open the AKOLibrary.xcodeproj file with Xcode 4.0.2, select the "Universal_Framework | iOS Device" scheme, and select the following menu entries in this order:

+1. "Product / Build For / Archiving"
+2. "Product / Archive"
+3. "Product / Build"

 The solution should compile without problems.
+To find the binary, right-click on the "Products / AKOLibrary.framework" item in the project hierarchy, and select "Show in Finder".
+The final production binary is located in the "Products / Release-universal" folder.

 Documentation
 -------------